 That stretch of holes along the ocean is truly spectacular.
 It’s also quite fun and very challenging.
 The 5th is a tough par-3 with little room for error.
 The 6th is a really tough par-5 with a blind uphill approach.
 The 7th is truly majestic.
 It is one of the most beautiful and fun par-3s you’ll ever get to play.
 It’s also very tough with a big drop-off and absolutely no room for error.
 I chose my club poorly and flew the entire green, sending my poor ball straight into the ocean behind it.
 Oh, how I would just love to sit up there someday with a bucket of balls and a wedge.
 Wouldn’t that be the ultimate dream to fire as many balls as you want at that green?

 The 8th hole is one of the toughest around with a semi-blind tee shot.
 You have to be as close to the right edge (i.e. the cliff) as you can without going in to have a good approach angle and manageable distance.
 But you can’t see where you are hitting to from the tee, so it’s hard to be too precise or aggressive.
-Then, you have a knee-knocking second shot to a miniscule green on the opposite side of the cliff.
+Then, you have a knee-knocking second shot to a minuscule green on the opposite side of the cliff.

 The 18th is, of course, one of the world’s most iconic finishing holes.
-Very intimidating tee shot, but there’s more room out there than it seems depending on the angle you take off the tee.
+It’s a very intimidating tee shot, but there’s more room out there than it seems depending on the angle you take off the tee.
 The other well-known hole at Pebble Beach is the par-3 17th, with its unique peanut-shaped green and location out on the point.
 However, to me, this hole is a little underwhelming in person in terms of its visual appeal.
 When you see it on TV, you always see the views from high above and it always looks breathtaking.
 But at ground-level it’s a pretty flat hole and from the tee box you don’t see the ocean behind it.
 The green is very cool and unique and you get some good views as you get closer to the green.
 And, it’s one heck of a tough hole because of that crazy green and the big bunkers protecting it!

 Golf Magazine likes to rank Pacific Dunes in Oregon as the #1 course in the U.S. that “you can play” (as in public, not private) and Pebble Beach is always there at #2.
 Though Pebble is not my favorite course I’ve ever played and the price is a major deterrent for a return visit any time soon, it is so iconic and historic that it should be at or near the top of your bucket list and definitely above any of the Bandon courses.
 Don’t get me wrong, those are special, as well, but playing Pebble is a rite of passage and a journey that every serious golfer should take at least once in his or her life.
 It’s worth a one-time splurge, so save your pennies and make your plans.